2024

 The objective of this review has been to investigate whether interventions for healthcare personnel are effective in improving their reporting of adverse drug events.

-Authors included Christopher J. Rose, Norwegian Institute of Public Health (FHI).
+Norwegian authors included Christopher J. Rose, Norwegian Institute of Public Health (FHI).

 The objective of this review was to determine the effects of exercise therapy for adults with CFS compared with any other intervention or control on fatigue, adverse outcomes, pain, physical functioning, quality of life, mood disorders, sleep, self‐perceived changes in overall health, health service resources use and dropout.

-Authors included Lillebeth Larun and Kjetil G. Brurberg, Norwegian Institute of Public Health.
+Norwegian authors included Lillebeth Larun and Kjetil G. Brurberg, Norwegian Institute of Public Health.

 The objective of this review has been to explore the views, experiences, and practices of healthcare workers, managers and other professionals working in healthcare services regarding their informal, innovative uses of mobile devices to support their work.